 Changing the flows of capital is key to transforming our food system.
 Investors play an important role in getting new ideas off the ground and supporting ecosystem development.
-Here is a list of the top Food and Ag investors working in the Nordics.
-If you are a startup, this is a great way to get to know their investment thesis and focus areas before you pitch them.
+If you are a startup, ;istening to interviews with VCs you’re targeting to fundraise from is a great way to get to know their investment thesis and focus areas before you pitch them.

 Creandum was an early investor in many of the most well-known and successful Nordic companies including Spotify, Vivino, Klarna, and Kahoot.
 In today’s episode, we are speaking with Carl Fritjofsson who runs the San Francisco office serving as a bridge to Creandum’s European founders as their companies expand into the US.
 Join us as we discuss how this tech VC is investing in the future of food and how European startups should be considering internationalization.
 See full show notes here.

 1/3 of the world’s food is wasted.
 Maersk Growth, the VC arm of Maersk Group invests in startups that are addressing inefficiencies in supply chains, particularly to fight food waste.
 In this episode, we look at how Maersk is investing in the future of food based on data, structure, and transparency.
 See full show notes here.

 Paulig Group is a Food & Beverage company with brands in 13 European countries, a turnover of almost 1 billion euros, and around 2,000 employees.
 Their portfolio consists of Santa Maria, Risenta, Gold & Green, and PocoLoco along with Paulig coffee.
 PINC stands for Paulig Incubator and was launched in 2018 for them to invest in the future taste.
 In this episode, we explore their investment thesis for a tastier, healthier, and more sustainable planet.
 See full show notes here.